Montana Tiny Homes

 Montana has two primary climates depending on whether you’re on the west or east side of the Continental Divide.
 West of the Rockies will have cool summers and mild winters.
 East of the Rockies, warm summers and cold winters.
 It’s important to carefully consider the climate and the best site plan for your home.

 So what should you look for in a tiny home bound for Montana winters?
 First and foremost is roofing material.
-Snow can weigh quite a bit, you’ll definitely want your Idaho tiny home to be designed with this in mind.
+Snow can weigh quite a bit, you’ll definitely want your Montana tiny home to be designed with this in mind.
 Wind River homes are built with highly durable Tuff-Rib metal roofing.
 We’ll also make sure the roof slope of your home suits not only your site plan, but also wind direction and expected snowfall.
 Adding heating cable on your roof after it’s in place may also be a good idea to help further manage heavy snow loads.

 Investing in high quality insulation for your Montana tiny home is one of the best investments you can make.
 The better insulated your home, the easier it will be to maintain a comfortable temperature year-round with maximum energy efficiency.
 At Wind River, all our homes are constructed with 2×4 framing and closed cell spray foam insulation, which has by far the highest R-value available for the tiny home application.
 It also ensures superior structural rigidity—especially important for tiny homes on wheels—and acts as an additional vapor and water barrier.
 The wooden construction also allows less air infiltration than steel framing.